Fish Stock Assessment Report

 Stock Assessment Program Performance

-Its new measure is the Fish Stock Assessment Target Index (FSATI) and it increases the scope and specificity of performance tracking for the stock assessment enterprise.
+NOAA Fisheries monitors the performance of its stock assessment enterprise using the Fish Stock Assessment Target Index (FSATI).
+The FSATI acts as a national measure of how effectively NOAA Fisheries monitors U.S. fish stocks.
+The score is based on two main factors: how frequently a stock is scientifically assessed and the quality of the data used in that assessment.
 The FSATI considers all FSSI and non-FSSI stocks when tracking performance and measures their frequency and data input levels against stock-specific goals that are established and maintained by the appropriate Fisheries Management Council (FMC).

 Frequency Scores

-Stock frequency targets range between one and 10 and are set as recommended number of years between operational stock assessments.
+Stock frequency targets range between one and 10 and are set as the recommended number of years between operational stock assessments.
 Stocks with lower frequency targets require more frequent assessments and typically include stocks with higher social, economic, or cultural value or those in poor condition (overfished or subject to overfishing).
 Stocks with higher frequency targets typically include those with minimal, if any, directed harvest.

 Current frequency score for all FSSI and non-FSSI stocks.